Cesar514/Kalman-Cart-Prediction/README.md

 source devel/setup.bash
 rosrun final_project twist.py
 ```
+> Change parameters inside this function to account for human speed.
-After this you can go to teleop window to move human
+After this you can go to teleop window to move human.

 > SEE CONNECTED NODES
 ```